 Andrew Small on China's Role in Afghanistan

-This interview was originally published by RÆSON magazine online.
+This interview, conducted by Christiane Bjerglund Andersen, was originally published by RÆSON magazine online.
 It can be read here in its original Danish language version.

 What is the most important objectives for China to achieve in Afghanistan – and how will they go about it?